Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: Further Technical Descriptions and Details

 For ease of discussion, we suppose that the network in question only has one type of activation function, $\rho$, which is non-decreasing ; our reasoning trivially extends to encompass networks with multiple such functions.
 For a unit $u$ in the network, let $w \in \mathbb{R}^{I_u}$ be the weights of the unit, $\beta \in \mathbb{R}$ be the bias, and $x \in \mathbb{R}^{I_u}$ be the input value.
 We have that:\\

-here, $<.,.>$ is the L2-norm.
-Notice that since $\rho$ is a non-decreasing function, the maximum and minimum of $u_{\rho}(x)$ occurs for the same candidate $x$ values as the respective max or min as $u_{linear}(x)$.
+here, $<.,.>$ is the $L^2$ inner product.
+Notice that since $\rho$ is a non-decreasing function, the extrema of $u_{\rho}(x)$ and $u_{linear}(x)$ occur at the same arguments.
 To find the inputs that produce the extreme values of the activation function over the input space, it thus suffices to find the values in $\times_{i \in [I_u]}[a_i, b_i]$ that maximize or minimize $<w, x>$.
 Trivial algebra show that: